atheriel/openmetrics/cran-comments.md

 ## Release summary

-This is a minor release, adding two new public functions and one new public method, as well as some compatibility fixes.
+This is a major release, adding much better conformance with the draft OpenMetrics specification, correctness checks, and additional features.

+There is a breaking change documented in the NEWS file.

 ## Test environments